Nearly sisters: the common cause of Israeli and Palestinian women

 By Khaled Diab

-The fog of war obscures the similar challenges facing women in Israel and Palestine and how the conflict hinders them from finding common cause.
+The fog of war obscures the similar challenges facing women in Israel and and how the conflict hinders them from finding common cause.

 Monday 13 August 2012